We created the Email Verifier, which allows you to review the deliverability status of professional emails before sending an email.

-Verifying an email address
+How to verify an email address

-or by using the Email Verifier tool:
+You can also verify any professional email address using the Email Verifier tool:

 How can I be sure an email is deliverable?

-- Deliverable: it means every information we got regarding the email was fine as it passed all our verification checks.
+Valid email: it means every information we got regarding the email was fine as it passed all our verification checks.

-The checks for the format, type, sever status and email status passed.
 A deliverable email can also provide sources where it can be found on the web.

-The Confidence Score
+What is the Confidence Score